-Join Renaldo Lawrence for an in-depth discussion in this video Organizing files, part of Creating Multimedia Learning.
+Join Renaldo Lawrence for an in-depth discussion in this video Organizing files, part of Teaching Techniques: Creating Multimedia Learning.

 - One critical point I would like to talk about here…and I can't stress enough is the organization of your work.…My process of organization is always similar to this.…I create a main Folder with all the assets,…including all the documentation…and anything to do with the project will go into.…In this Folder, I create a product Folder,…such as, Adobe Presenter Presentation, iBooks project,…iPad project, iPhone project and a YouTube project.…